madhur/madhur.github.com/_posts/2020-06-06-generate-multiple-uuid-shell.markdown

     - Shell
 ---

-Recently, I was required to generate multiple UUID's and pass onto HTTP request as a paremeter.
+Recently, I was required to generate multiple UUID's and pass onto HTTP request as a parameter.
 I thought of using [Python](https://www.python.org/) or [Node.js](https://nodejs.org/en/) for this purpose, but thought why not use a plain old [shell](https://en.wikipedia.org/wiki/Unix_shell).

 But, is there a way to generate UUID in shell?
 Turns out, there is using [uuidgen](https://www.man7.org/linux/man-pages/man1/uuidgen.1.html) command which works on both Linux and MacOS.